 Google Ads in Hong Kong (2026): The Complete SEM & PPC Guide

 As every industry crowds into Google's auction, search advertising (SEM / Google Ads) in Hong Kong is more competitive than it was a few years ago, and CPCs have climbed with it.
 Yet with the right structure and bidding, SEM remains one of the highest-intent channels there is — the one most likely to turn a search into an enquiry or a sale.
+In Hong Kong, SEM means Google in practice: StatCounter put Google at 91.33% of Hong Kong search in June 2026, against 3.05% for Yahoo and 2.94% for Bing.
 This guide takes you from zero through SEM in 2026: what it is, what it costs, how to set it up, how to bid, and how to optimise.

 SEM vs Google Ads vs PPC vs paid search — what's the difference?